pypeit/PypeIt/doc/deimos_howto.rst

 =======

-The default run performs a flexure correction, slit-by-slit based on analysis of the sky lines.
-For bluer observations, it may be preferred to perform flexure across both detectors.
+The default run performs a flexure correction, slit-by-slit based on analysis of the sky lines to impose a fixed pixel shift for each detector in the spectral dimension.
+For a more accurate solution,
+it may be preferred to perform flexure across both detectors.

-See :ref:`pypeit_deimos_flexure` for full details on this procedure.
+See :ref:`pypeit_multislit_flexure` for full details on this procedure.